tudorv91/SparkJNI/README.md

     public native VectorBean mapVectorMul(VectorBean inputVector);
 }
 ```
-These are used in the main class (VectorOpsMain):
+These are used in the main class (VectorOpsMain) for populating the desired transformations:
 ```
 public class VectorOpsMain {
 ...